ravi-aratchige/spacefarer/README.md

 ### Prerequisites

-You must have Python installed on your system (preferably added to the `PATH`).
+Apart from the <a href="https://git-scm.com/">Git</a> version control system, you must have Python installed on your system (preferably added to the `PATH`).
 It is recommended to have a version greater than 3.9.0 installed.

 To run Spacefarer locally on your machine, follow these steps: